ronan498/BuildBoard/README.md

 - **Manager** – A project coordinator who oversees jobs and matches Labourers to projects.
 - **Labourer** – A skilled worker who applies for projects and completes tasks.

-*(Feel free to swap in names like “Homeowner,” “Foreman” or “Tradesperson” if you prefer!)*
+*(You might also use “Homeowner,” “Foreman” or “Tradesperson” if you prefer.)*

 ---

 ## Key Features

-- **Role-based sign-up** — Choose Client, Manager or Labourer.
+- **Role-based sign‑up** — Choose Client, Manager or Labourer.
 - **Project posting** — Clients list jobs around their home.
 - **Job applications** — Labourers browse and apply for suitable projects.
 - **Smart matching** — Managers review applications and assign Labourers.